4 Ways to Deal with Conversational Narcissism

 Final Thoughts on Conversational Narcissism

 Ultimately, everyone likes to talk about themselves.
 Some people like to talk about themselves more than others.
 On the other hand, nobody likes to listen to someone who talks about nothing except themselves.
 After all, everyone else wants to get a word in as well.
 If you find that someone is continually talking about themselves, this does not necessarily make the bad person.
-Instead, they may simply not realize what they are doing.
+Instead, they may not realize what they are doing.

 By following these strategies, you should be able to direct the conversation in different directions, effectively dealing with someone who may be engaging in conversational narcissism.